What Is Breast Augmentation?

 I had breast augmentation done by Dr. Zemmel 2 months ago and I’m absolutely thrilled with the outcome.

-Approximately 1 week after surgery, Dr. Zemmel and his team will instruct you on postoperative breast massage.
+Approximately 1 week after surgery, your surgeon will instruct you on postoperative breast massage.
 The goal of postoperative breast implant massage is to keep the implants soft and loose in the submuscular pockets.
 You will be shown how to gently move the implants up, down, in, and out (in all four directions).
 Massage is typically performed as soon as the bulk of the postoperative discomfort has resolved.
 Massage is performed in the morning, mid day, and in the evening.
 Three sets of ten repetitions are performed.
 Massage is performed for several months after surgery.
 These maneuvers break up any small areas of scar tissue and keep the breast implant pockets soft.
 Dr. Zemmel believes this is a key step in your recovery and the more massage that is performed, the better and more natural your result will be.

 Dr. Zemmel is hands down the best doctor in Richmond!
 He is the kindest most compassionate man with amazing skill to match!
 Everyone at his office is wonderful!